zakariamoknine/len/README.md

 $ sudo apt install qemu-system-riscv64
 ```

-You can start QEMU with
+You can run QEMU with

 ```bash
 $ cargo run --target riscv64imac-unknown-none-elf